amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 		}
 		```

-**Result**: You have acquired tokens and securely interact with Meraki resources using the access tokens.
+**Result**: You have acquired tokens and can securely interact with Meraki resources using the access tokens.
+You can now swap your API key with the access token in most operations.

 **Required**: Store the `refresh token` securely.

 ### 4. **Refresh Tokens**
 To maintain continuous access to Meraki resources, refresh tokens as needed.
 Access tokens expire after 60 minutes and require refreshing.

-Follow these steps to refresh tokens:
+Follow these steps to refresh your access tokens with your refresh token:
 - Step 1: Send a POST request to `https://as.meraki.com/oauth/token`.
 - Step 2: Include headers `Content-Type: application/x-www-form-urlencoded`.
 - Step 3: Include the payload `grant_type=refresh_token&refresh_token={refresh_token}`.